vibdev/canvas-kit/modules/canvas-kit-react-checkbox/README.md

 #### `id: string`

-> The HTML attribute `id` for the underlying input checkbox component.
+> The HTML attribute `id` for the underlying input checkbox and label component.

+---

+#### `id: label`

+> The content of the label associated to the input checkbox component.

 ---